squaredpied/Internship-at-EVDC/README.md

 During the experiment, I noticed that there are errors in the time gotten from the program when the sound sensors are placed very far apart i.e. larger than 5m.
 After trying different solution, it was observed that the sound waves were not concentrating well on the microphone of the sound sensor.
 To solve this problem, there has to be an opening that concentrates the sound waves to the microphone.
 This is why the 1.5l bottle works well for the project.

+The video uploaded shows the experiment setup and the timer gui